About us

 What we do and who we are

-Richmond Legal Advice Service (RLAS) aim is to provide clients with initial and basic legal advice and assistance where the legal advice is provided by volunteers who are qualified lawyers (see below on what is meant by a “qualified lawyer”).
-RLAS provides the advice and assistance without charge to clients.RLAS has been operating for more than 50 years.
+Richmond Legal Advice Service (RLAS) aim is to provide clients with initial and basic legal advice and assistance where the legal advice is provided by volunteers who are qualified lawyers (see below on what is meant by a ["qualified lawyer"][qualified]).
+RLAS provides the advice and assistance without charge to clients.

-This web site provides information about who we are and what we do.
-In addition, we have prepared an information leaflet for clients which can be downloaded.
+This website provides information about who we are and what we do.
+In addition, we have prepared an information leaflet for clients, which can be downloaded.

-There is a continuing need for our service, especially with the restriction on the availabiltlity of legal aid (as well as its withdrawal in some areas of law)) making it harder and harder for clients to have access to qualified lawyers without paying substantial hourly rates.RLAS declares its intention not to discriminate against anyone on the grounds of race, gender, class, disability, sexual orientation, caring responsibilities, age, political or religious belief or lack of it or trade union activity.
+There is a continuing need for our service, especially with the restriction on the availability of legal aid (as well as its withdrawal in some areas of law)) making it harder and harder for clients to have access to qualified lawyers without paying substantial hourly rates.

-RLAS is a registered charity (charity number is 1094365) and is registered with the Information Commissioner for data protection purposes (registration number Z1633133).
+RLAS is also registered with the Information Commissioner for data protection purposes (registration number Z1633133).
+To carry out a search for RLAS on the Information Commissioner's website.

 How is RLAS funded?

 RLAS can only operate because of grants received from local charities.
+Our principal funder is Richmond Parish Land Charity.

-Who provides the advice and assistance at RLAS?
+Who provides the advice and assistance at RLAS?[qualified]

 All advice and assistance obtained by clients from RLAS is provided by volunteers who are qualified lawyers.
 RLAS' volunteers do not receive, and will not accept, any payment for the advice they give.
-RLAS' volunteers will also not accept referrals from clients (ie a RLAS volunteer will not be allowed to take on a client s/he has seen at a RLAS advice session as a paying client).What is a meant by a volunteer being a qualified lawyer?: When RLAS states that advice and assistance is given by a qualified lawyer, we mean that only the following will do so:
+RLAS' volunteers will also not accept referrals from clients (i.e. RLAS does not permit one of its volunteers to take on as a paying client someone s/he has seen at an RLAS advice session).

 - a solicitor (who has completed their training contract and has been admitted as a solicitor)